Transbrasil: Consolidation as Transbrasil (1972–1983)

-Apogee and Downturn (1983–2003)
+Apogee and downturn (1983–2003)

 In 1990 Transbrasil fleet consisted of three 767-200, three Boeing 707 for cargo and passenger service (operated by its affiliated company, Aerobrasil) and 15 leased Boeing 737-300 and -400.
 In addition to domestic flights to most of the larger Brazilian cities, Transbrasil offered regular and charter service to Miami, Orlando, New York, Washington, Buenos Aires, Vienna, Amsterdam, London and even Beijing.
 During some time, due to discounted ticket prices and an aggressive commercial strategy Transbrasil surpassed VASP as the second largest Brazilian airline.

 Despite its growing market share, Transbrasil was already experiencing financial problems.
-In 1987 after a formal request of its chairman Omar Fontana, Brazilian government took over Transbrasil management.
+In 1987 after a formal request of its chairman Omar Fontana, the Brazilian government took over Transbrasil management.
 However, soon Fontana started to disagree with the Brazilian Air Force officers nominated to run the company and in 1989 the intervention was cancelled.
-After Fontana stepped out from Transbrasil management due to health issues, the company was run by his son-in-law Celso Cipriani - a former police officer with no previous experience on airline management.
-Cipriani tenure on Transbrasil was controversial, and he has been formally charged with fraud, embezzlement of funds and property and mismanagement since then.
+After Fontana stepped out from Transbrasil management due to health issues, the company was run by his son-in-law Celso Cipriani - a former police officer with no previous experience in airline management.
+Cipriani's tenure on Transbrasil was controversial, and he has been formally charged with fraud, embezzlement of funds and property and mismanagement since then.

 On January 14, 1994, Transbrasil created its regional subsidiary Interbrasil STAR to operate as feeder-carrier.
 Services started on July 3, 1995.

 In addition to the management problems, Transbrasil was also facing other difficulties, specially the reduced or no profit from its international routes, severe competition from other companies in the domestic front (specially TAM, a former air taxi company with a growing fleet) and growing expenses.
-Following the September 11, 2001 terrorist attacks, despite several government loans, Transbrasil was amassing huge debts with several suppliers.
+Following the September 11 attacks, despite several government loans, Transbrasil was amassing huge debts with several suppliers.
 When Shell refused to further supply fuel without payment, Transbrasil's then aging and reduced fleet was grounded on 3 December 2001.
 It never returned to the air, and was declared bankrupt in 2003 at the request of one of its major debtors - GE Capital Aviation Services.

-After Bankruptcy (2003–2010)
+After bankruptcy (2003–2010)

 On 16 September 2009 the Brazilian Federal Supreme Court began the analysis of the legality of the bankruptcy of Transbrasil.
 The bankruptcy was confirmed on 2 October 2009.

 That same year, the Public Ministry was preparing to file charges against the senior management of the company.
-The main accused being Celso Cipriani, who allegedly committed crimes that hastened the company's demise.
+The main accused was Celso Cipriani, who allegedly committed crimes that hastened the company's demise.

 In 2010, the debt which caused the bankruptcy of Transbrasil was invalidated by the Court of Justice of São Paulo.

-On 15 February 2023, it was finally announced the possible retire of carcass of PT-TAA and PT-TAB after 21 years abandoned at Brasília Airport.
-On 17 February 2023, they were moved.
+On 15 February 2023, it was announced that the airframes of PT-TAA and PT-TAB would be moved away after being abandoned for 21 years at Brasília Airport.
+This finally happened on 17 February 2023.